Every Day is Basil Houpis Day: Bullying Doesn’t Stop After High School

-Robin was in middle school.
 Basil Houpis had just moved to the U.S. from Greece, and he was different.
 He barely spoke English, wore mismatched clothes and smelled funny.
 Everyone picked on him mercilessly.
-It was not until Robin went to her 30th high school reunion that she was able to take a stand.
+Is 30 years too long to take a stand?

 - Have you ever been bullied?
 Did anyone help you?
 How did you feel?